rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 ## How to use

 A Sequential program contains at least one Sequence.
 A Sequence is made up of one or more patterns.
 By default, the sequence loops through all patterns defined in order.
-This also means that every Sequence has an "Intro" field that defines the initial pattern queue, which loops by default, unless a pattern includes the PBRK instruction within the highest loop.
-The current level of the execution loop is stored within the system's LPLV (loop level) register.
+This also means that every Sequence has an "Intro" field that defines the initial pattern queue, which loops by default, unless a pattern includes the `PBRK` instruction within the highest loop.
+The current level of the execution loop is stored within the system's `LPLV` (loop level) register.
 If it is 0, only the sequence's main pattern loop is running.
-Calling PBRK will halt execution of the program at the end of the current pattern.
+Calling `PBRK` will halt execution of the program at the end of the current pattern, for halting from within a sequence, call `HALT`. `PLAD` can be used to dynamically load sets of patterns into the file to be used.
+It is the only instruction to be called outside of a pattern or `SEQD` container.

 Interrupts are also defined using `PTIN` followed by their Interrupt name.
 They execute automatically, in line, without needing to be called in the sequence.
 However, they *may* be included in the sequence definition, and if so, execute their code without being triggered.
+This may also lead to unintended side effects due to interrupt registers like `INXX` not being populated.
 Usually, waiting for input is accomplished using the `WAIT` instruction, which waits until an interrupt is triggered.
 It's highly recommended to overload `WAIT` with the name of an interrupt to wait for that interrupt specifically.

-This may also lead to unintended side effects due to interrupt registers like `INXX` not being populated.
+Conditional instructions like `CMPR` or `TEST` store their result in two places: The `TSTR` register, which is either 0 or 1, or the test result flag.
+The `TSTR` register doesn't change until the next conditional instruction, and therefore is useful for carrying the state of a test into a later sequence.
+If the test is immediately relevant, prefix the following lines with `+` and `-` to specify if they should be executed if the test was positive or negative.
+Matching lines will be executed and non-matching lines will be skipped at runtime.
+Any non-prefixed line resets the flag to default.

+Sequential lets the scribe define any register as a multipurpose variable.
+However, storing transient data may be accomplished using the `LIFT` and `DROP` instructions.
+Note that `LIFT` and `DROP` process their contents on a LIFO (last in, first out) basis.
+Example: `LIFT`ed data 3, 2, 1 would be `DROP`ped as 1, 2, 3.

 A program in Sequential is defined first with a definition of the patterns in order at the start of execution.
 The `SEQD` instruction defines the initial sequence.
 It expects `PTIN`-defined identifiers as arguments.
 If desired, two `SEQD` instructions can be used to wrap a longer sequence of patterns.
 The following program prompts the user for input using the keyboard and then prints a multiplication table on the terminal.